Moving to a new country can be scary. Here’s what you need to know!

 In this blog, I will cover everything an immigrant should know before moving to a different country.
 Now I might not be an expert on this, but one of the perks of being a blogger is that I get to meet and talk to experts from various fields.

-Charles Osuji is one such expert.
+Dr. Charles Osuji (Hon.
+D.) is one such expert.
 Born and brought up in the Eastern part of Nigeria, now one of Canada’s Top 25 most influential lawyers, among other accolades, and the Managing Partner/CEO of Osuji & Smith Lawyers, one the fastest growing law firms in Calgary, Alberta www.osujismith.ca.
 And he opens up about the difficulties immigrants face and also gives some advice to people who want to move to a new country.

 “Immigrants face a plethora of challenges upon relocation as moving to a new country is a hard reset on the life of a newcomer,” Osuji says.
 While the majority of the challenges are determined by a variety of factors, like the province of entry, family size, credentials evaluation and transferable skills, there are some struggles commonly shared by all skilled immigrants.